Building a Frontend for Calyx

 Finally, the group's computation is done when the memory write is committed.

-Generating Control
+Generating control

 Once we have generated the hardware needed for our computation, we can schedule its computation using control operators: